rhysbrooks1/CS321-002-s25-team-09/README.md

 call the relevant class `TreeObject` to represent the objects using the `Comparable` interface.

 ## 5. Implementation
-We will create three programs:
+We will create four programs:

-- one that **creates a B-Tree** from a given parse SSH log file and outputs a query with all unique values found within the SHH log file, a
+- one that **wrangles the raw SSH file** into the form suitable for ucreating BTrees.

-RAF file of the B-Tree, a dump file (if applicable), and a SQL Database (if applicable).
+- one that **creates a B-Tree** from a given parse SSH log file and outputs a query with all unique values found within the SHH log file, a RAF file of the B-Tree, a dump file (if applicable), and a SQL Database (if applicable).

 - another for **searching a specified B-Tree** for top occurring activity pairs.
 The search program assumes that the user specified the proper B-Tree and top frequency count to use to output the top occurring searched queries.

 - a final for **searching in the SQL database** for the top occurring activities pairs.
 This database would be created as a by-product of the first program and print the top search queries from searching the B-Tree.

 The main Java classes should be named `SSHCreateBTree`, `SSHSearchBTree`, and `SSHSearchDatabase`.